enghussein2/enghussein2/README.md

-# 👨‍💻 Hussain Ali | Telecommunications Engineer
+# 👨‍💻 Hussein Ali | Telecommunications Engineer

 Welcome to my GitHub space!
-I'm **Hussain Ali**, a Telecommunications Engineer with a growing passion for the intersection between network engineering and Artificial Intelligence.
+I'm **Hussein Ali**, a Telecommunications Engineer with a growing passion for the intersection between network engineering and Artificial Intelligence.
 My goal is to leverage the power of **Python** and **Machine Learning (ML)** to solve complex telecom challenges and optimize network performance.

 ---